varabyte/kobweb/frontend/kobweb-silk-icons-mdi/README.md

 To populate it, I visited the
-[Material Design Icons GitHub repository](https://github.com/google/material-design-icons/tree/master/font), copied the contents of each of the codepoint files, converted them into comma-separated lists, and deleted the ligatures.
+[Material Design Icons GitHub repository](https://github.com/google/material-design-icons/tree/master/font), copied the contents of each of the codepoint files, converted them into comma-separated lists, and deleted the ligature fallback codes.

 I then manually reorganized the results (into default, outlined, rounded, sharp and two-toned subsets) and migrated the temporary text file into the custom text format seen in the `md-icon-list.txt` file.